10 Best Corn Mazes in the Bay Area for 2020

 Open through October 31, 2019

-Sunday through Thursday: 10am to Dusk.
-Friday and Saturday: 10am to 9pm
+Sunday through Thursday: 10am to 7pm; Friday and Saturday: 10am to 9pm

-The largest pumpkin patch in the Sacramento area.
+Dave’s Pumpkin Patch is the largest pumpkin patch in the Sacramento area.
 The corn maze features 10 acres of planted corn in a new mind-boggling design.
 The popular labyrinth, that drew thousands of visitors last fall, will once again get curious maze-goers lost when it opens to the public.
-There’s also a Cornival with unlimited Hayrides, a Kiddie Hay Maze, Jumping Pillow, Pig Races, Chickensville, baby goats, the Pumpkin Princess Castle and Pumpkin Chunkin. $7 Admission, M-F, $16 for Saturdays and Sundays.
-There’s also a special haunted night time corn maze, October 25-26 only for $15 – Pre-sale tickets /$18 – regular tickets.
+There’s also a Cornival with Hayrides, a Kiddie Hay Maze, Jumping Pillow, Pig Races, farm animals, a hay pyramid, Pumpkin Princesses and the Pumpkin Chunkin’.
+Weekday tickets: $7; Sat & Sun: $16

 Other Fall Activities